-- First of all – do your research.
+- Don’t underestimate the importance of good preparation.
+First of all – do your research.
 There’s now hundreds of headshot photographers around the UK so you need to find the right one for you.
 All the members of The Association of Professional Headshot Photographers are professional, experienced headshot photographers so that’s a great place to start your search (but keep in mind there are also lots of excellent photographers who aren’t members of this association) and look for photographers whose photos speak to you.
 Are you connecting with their images?
 Is the actor looking out of the photo at you?
 Take the time to go through their websites to have a full understanding of how they work and keeping an eye on their social media is also a good idea.

 - A good brief can be helpful for a photographer, so you could spend some time thinking about what you want from the session and what you want your headshots to say.
 Be flexible and be prepared to be guided by your photographer.

 What kind of tops should you bring?
 I can’t imagine any headshot photographer worth their salt would say to you “one or two is fine”.
 You really need to bring a good selection – 10 at the least.
 Spend some time thinking about your casting, the kind of parts you’re good at and the work you want to do.
 This should help you choose tops.
 For example if part of your range is classical or period work then a soft lacy top or collarless shirt can work really well.
 T-shirts and hoodies give you a more contemporary feel.
 Try to think of some words that describe you as an actor and all the things that make up your range.
 What kind of parts are you good at?
 Strong, delicate, manipulative, girl next door, thug, warm, professional etc. Being objective is important here – if you’re struggling speak to people that know you as an actor and will be honest with you: people you’ve worked with or are training with, and your agent is a great person to ask.
 Bring tops that will help us get those looks.
 Look at other actors with similar casting to you – what are they wearing in their headshots that tells the story of who they are?